Pont Alexandre III, Paris © French Moments

 In fact, the sumptuous bridge was dedicated to the Tsar’s father, Alexander III (1845-1894).

 In the same political spirit, Nicholas II of Russia commissioned the Trinity Bridge in Saint-Petersburg (Russia).
-The French firm Société de Construction des Batignolles was completed in 1903, in time for the 200-year anniversary of Saint Petersburg.
+The French firm Société de Construction des Batignolles was completed in 1903, in time for the 200th anniversary of Saint Petersburg.

 A technical success!

-• interrupt river traffic passing along the Seine.
+- Interrupting river traffic passing along the Seine.

-• be built with several arches.
+- Being built with several arches.

-• mask the beautiful perspective leading to the Invalides.
+- Masking the beautiful perspective leading to the Invalides.

 Technically, the bridge was an engineering success.
 It includes a 6m high single-span steel arch across the Seine.

-More facts:
+More facts

-• The total length is 160 metres and the width is 40 metres.
+- The total length is 160 metres, and the width is 40 metres.

 View this post on Instagram

-An extravagant beloved bridge
+An extravagant, beloved bridge

 This bridge ranks amongst the Parisians’ favourite bridges.
 By walking on it, you’ll clearly understand why.
 Observe the many exuberant Art Nouveau features:

-• winged horses, and
+- winged horses and

 The nymphs